zp4rand0miz31/behave-pytest-benchmark/README.md

 My *personal* conclusion below.
 Please note that it only engages myself, and it might not seem objective in some way.

- * `python-behave` seems more mature in terms of features.
-However, the project does not seem that solid in terms of features and cadence.
+ * `python-behave` seems more mature in terms of featuresand ergonomy.
+However, some small and minor bugs seems to be
  * `pytest-eucalyptus` is built upon `pytest`, and profit of many features coming from it (report management for instance).
 The project may seem less mature on a feature point of view, but seems more easy to improve and tweak.